 In 2019, Wawa was named the first Black person in history to receive the prestigious Rhodes, Truman and Udall scholarships for her environmental scholarship and activism.

 She is the founder of Black Girl Environmentalist, a national organization dedicated to empowering Black girls, women and gender expansive people across the climate sector.
+With over 2,000+ members, BGE has been recognized as one of “the largest Black youth-led organizations in the country” by Forbes.
 She is an inaugural member of the National Environmental Youth Advisory Council of the US EPA, the first federal youth-led advisory board in the US History.
-She is also a Public Voices Fellow on the Climate Crisis with The OpEd Project, in partnership with the Yale Program on Climate Change Communication

-Wawa sits on boards and advisory councils for EarthJustice, Climate Power, the Environmental Media Association, the National Parks Conservation Association, Good Energy, and Sound Future.
+Wawa sits on boards and advisory councils for Greenpeace USA, EarthJustice, Climate Power, the National Parks Conservation Association, Good Energy, and Sound Future.

 As Featured in